slobodyanuck16/Superclinic-layout/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `npm test:watch`

-Launches the test runner in the interactive watch mode.<br />

-### `npm run lint:fix`

-Run ESLint to statically analyzes code to quickly find problems in `src` folder.
-Many problems ESLint finds can be automatically fixed.
-ESLint fixes are syntax-aware so you won't experience errors introduced by traditional find-and-replace algorithms.

 ### `npm run build`